Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 Insurance companies keep databases documenting the people who have made claims for injuries before.
 If you have ever made a personal injury claim for another accident, work-related injury or have sued someone in the past, the insurance company in your case will know the facts about that past personal injury and how much you received in by way of settlement, arbitration award or jury verdict.

 Don’t battle alone!
-Have Cantor Crane fight FOR you!
+Have Cantor Injury Lawyers fight FOR you!

 Free 30 Minute Consultation with a Lawyer